 The Atacama Desert is home to the Atacama Crossing endurance race, in which competitors traverse a wide range of terrains, including approximately 11,500ft (3500m) of ascents/descents over a 7-day period.
 The quickest anyone has completed the feat is 23h 46m, an accolade accomplished by the Spaniard, Vicente Garcia Beneito.

 The Atacama Desert contains the world’s largest supply of sodium nitrate, making it a valuable resource.
 As a result, the area was mined significantly in the 1940’s.
 Many mining towns have since been abandoned.

-Throughout the 1800’s, the Atacama Desert was at the epicentre of a land dispute between Bolivia and Chile.
+Throughout the 1800’s, the Atacama Desert was at the epicenter of a land dispute between Bolivia and Chile.
 Both nations claimed that they were the rightful owners of the northeastern portion of the desert, leading to the War of the Pacific (1879-1884) breaking out.
 This area contained highly valuable mineral resources, which the British and Chileans were exploiting for substantial profit.
 Chile ultimately emerged as the victor, keeping control of the Atacama Desert in its entirety.

 A tiny humanoid skeleton was discovered in the Atacama desert in 2003.
 It was only 15cm long and its ribs and head were elongated and narrow which gave it a very strange appearance leading plenty of people to speculate that it had to be an alien.
 However, DNA and x-ray analysis showed it to be human and quite recent.
 Some scientists believed it to be the remains of a 6-8 year old child with an as yet unidentified medical condition due to the density of its teeth and other skeletal features.
 Others argue it is consistent with it being a miscarried or aborted foetus.